 Live abroad to change your life has been my life motive!
 Living abroad has changed my life several times!
 Expatriation even became an addiction and maybe even a way of life!

-Relocating abroad is a lot of things: it is feeling lost, experiencing cultural shock and, feeling an incomparable thrill but also homesick.
+Relocating abroad is a lot of things: it is feeling lost, experiencing cultural shock, and feeling an incomparable thrill but also homesickness.
 It can also be feeling disconnected from your motherland and feeling the guilt of being far from your family during special occasions, and much more…

 Living abroad is taking a leap of faith for a better future and a personal discovery.

 Live abroad to change your life

 I have expatriated many times; I lived in Ireland or Argentina as a student.
 These experiences were more than a success and once I graduated I found my first job in London!
 Not necessarily because I was looking to move to the UK but because I already had international experience.
 And the recruiter was looking for this type of profile.
 London wasn’t my first choice at the time, but looking back I’m so happy I accepted the job offer!
 I was 24 years old, I originally thought I’d stay only for one year for the experience, but I ended up staying three years and could have even stayed longer!
 Besides the obvious changes such as my job, the people I have met and the languages I speak, expatriation has profoundly changed my way of seeing life and interacting with people from other cultures.

 Living abroad switched my concept of normality.
 What is “normal” in France is not necessarily in the UK, Spain or Brazil.
 Saying “It’s normal” is a very common form of speech.
 And it doesn’t make much sense to say it to a person from another country as it indicates that the local norm is the right one, and as a consequence undermines the one of the expat we’re speaking to.